-INFINITI recommends that the vehicle be towed with the driving (front) wheels off the ground as illustrated.
+INFINITI recommends that vehicle be towed with the driving (rear) wheels off the ground as illustrated.

-- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the ground. - When towing manual transaxle models with the front wheels on the ground (If a towing dollies does not be used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
-Never place the ignition key in the LOCK position.
+When towing with the front wheels on the ground: Turn the ignition key to the "OFF" position and secure the steering wheel in a straightahead position with a rope or similar device.
+Never place the ignition key in the "LOCK" position.
 This will result in damage to the steering lock mechanism.